Introduction: Li-Ion Discharger

 I had a couple of Li-Ion cells laying around, mostly salvaged from old phones and laptops.
 I tend to use these in little gadget projects, using the little EUR 0.50 TP4056 boards as chargers.
 However and as usual, time often gets in the way.
 Setting aside Li-Ion cells fully charged is not a good idea as it degrades the cells much faster than needed.
 Ideally they are stored at 40% State of Charge (SOH), but you need an advanced and expensive charger to do that.
 I decided to take a different approach and see if I could slam something together from the stack of stuff laying around.

 First, charge the cell i.e. using said TP4056 board and a USB power supply.
-Then this circuit is connected and it will discharge the cell to 3.77 volt, but not further.
-The cell is now under low stress and can be stored for quite a long time.
+Then this circuit is connected and it will discharge the cell to 3.77 volt or storage, or 3.00 volt for complete discharge, but not further.
+For 3.77 Open Circuit Voltage, the cell is now under low stress and can be stored for quite a long time.

 It's build around my favorite tiny microcontroller, the Atmel ATtiny85.
 It's an offspring of the processors used in the Arduino family, is used in the Digispark boards and programmable through the Arduino IDE.

 Here is what it does the moment you hook it to a cell.

 - it beeps once, indicating 3.77 volt cutoff or twice, indicating 3.00, and blinks a LED in a short-long-short (201) pattern to show it's version.
 To switch between 3.77 and 3.00 volt, just remove and reattach the battery.

 - it check it's main voltage without load and assuming it is at or above 3.77 or 3.00 volt, it starts a constant current (300 mA) discharge;